cosmos/cosmos-sdk/docs/architecture/adr-023-protobuf-naming.md

 Always use a breaking change detector such as [Buf](https://buf.build) to prevent breaking changes in stable (non-alpha or beta) packages.
-Breaking changes can break persistent scripts/smart contracts and generally provide a bad UX for clients.
-With protobuf, there should usually be ways to extend existing functionality rather than just breaking it.
+Breaking changes can break smart contracts/persistent scripts and generally provide a bad UX for clients.
+With protobuf, there should usually be ways to extend existing functionality instead of just breaking it.

 #### Use Simple Version Suffixes

-Instead of using [Buf's recommended version suffix](https://buf.build/docs/lint-checkers#package_version_suffix), we can more concisely indicate version 2, 3, etc. of a package with a simple suffix rather than a sub-package, ex. `cosmos.bank2.Send` or `cosmos.bank.Send2`.
+Instead of using [Buf's recommended version suffix](https://buf.build/docs/lint-checkers#package_version_suffix), we can more concisely indicate version 2, 3, etc. of a package with a simple package suffix rather than a sub-package, ex. `cosmos.bank2.Send` or `cosmos.bank.Send2`.
 Version 1 should obviously be the non-suffixed version, ex. `cosmos.bank.Send`.

 #### Use `alpha` or `beta` to Denote Non-stable Packages

 [Buf's recommended version suffix](https://buf.build/docs/lint-checkers#package_version_suffix) (ex. `v1alpha1`) _should_ be used for non-stable packages.
-These packages will likely be excluded from breaking change detection and _should_ generally be blacklisted from usage by smart contracts/persistent scripts to prevent them from breaking.
+These packages should likely be excluded from breaking change detection and _should_ generally be blacklisted from usage by smart contracts/persistent scripts to prevent them from breaking.
 The SDK _should_ mark any packages as alpha or beta where the